f5devcentral/f5-velos-training/docs/velos_components_new.rst

 The BX520 blade is a next generation data plane/line card.
 It has 2 high speed (QSFP-DD) ports.
 The first port can be configured for either 100Gb or 4 x 100Gb (with the appropriate break out cable).
 The second port can be configured for either 4 x 100Gb (with the appropriate break out cable) or 400Gb.
 There are no direct console or out-of-band connections to the blade, as those functions are now proxied by the system controllers.

 ..
-Note:: 100Gb breakout cable support is targeted to be generally available in F5OS-C 1.8.1.
+Note:: 100Gb breakout cable support is generally available in F5OS-C 1.8.1.
+Only certain combinations are supported.
+4 x 100Gb requires both ports to be configured in this mode.
+You cannot mix 4 x 100Gb on one port with 100Gb or 400Gb on the other port.

 .. image:: images/velos_components/image17a.png
   :align: center